cloudbase/windows-charms-boilerplate/README.md

 This means that given several files with the same name and different extensions only one will be executed and the choice made in that precedence order.

 #### Upgrades:
-- To upgrade to a newer version of the windows charm boilerplate just update your repo from upstream:
+- Just do a git pull:
 ```
         git pull upstream <tagname>
 ```